 The Committee on Historical Studies in Religion concentrates on the development of Western religious traditions, primarily Judaism and Christianity, from their origins to the present, including the Bible, History of Judaism and History of Christianity areas.
-Topics that span the Committee include the formation and interpretation of the Jewish and Christian scriptures, the history of Jewish thought, as well as the social, cultural, and intellectual history of Judaism and Christianity from antiquity to the present, as independent traditions and in their interactions with each other and other world religions, including Islam, in various geographical regions.
+Topics that span the Committee include the formation and interpretation of the Jewish and Christian scriptures, and the social, cultural, and intellectual history of Judaism and Christianity from antiquity to the present, as independent traditions and in their interactions with each other and other world religions, including Islam, in various geographical regions.

 The Bible area seeks to understand and interpret the Jewish and Christian scriptures and related texts in their historical and cultural settings as well as in their subsequent roles as canonical texts for Judaism and Christianity.
 Contributing to these goals are four distinct areas of research: the historical contexts of these scriptures from ancient Israel to the Roman empire, the history and transmission of biblical and post-biblical literature, the history and methods of exegesis, and biblical and post-biblical theology.